0xAX/linux-insides/linux-bootstrap-1.md

 ```

-So after bootloader trasferred control to the kernel, it starts somewhere at:
+So after bootloader transferred control to the kernel, it starts somewhere at:

 ```
 0x1000 + X + sizeof(KernelBootSector) + 1